DJRedNeko/EEfinity/README.md

 When I have the time to.
 EEfinity might be a small project, but I have a lot of school on my head.

 ### Downloads?
-Look in the downloads tab.
+Look in the releases tab.